KnowPulse-KnowledgeBase/grant-and-budget-writing/_episodes/Writing a grant budget.md

 1. Make friends with good admin people.
 These people work with information you’re looking for _all the time_.
 Sometimes, it’s all they do!
 Look to your Project Manager, admin staff in Plant Sciences, OVPR and Library Resources staff, ConnectionPoint; all of these people are paid to help people like you!

 1. Look through old proposal applications, both successful and failed, if you can get your hands on some.
 Ask your colleagues, or see what you can find online.

-## Where can I find example budgets?

-There are likely plenty of people around you at the UofS who have extensive experience writing budgets, both large and small-scale.
-The OVPR Grants Calendar maintains a Grants Repository for successfully awarded publications [here](https://vpresearch.usask.ca/events/grants-calendar.php#OpportunitiesbyMonth).
-If you’re dreaming of applying for an NSERC someday, this repository has great examples of proposals/budgets to study and learn from.
-Ask your colleagues if they have any examples of past proposals and budgets from your target organisation (i.e. ADF, MITACS, etc.).